Frequently asked questions

 ASIC is committed to promoting innovation without compromising the fundamental principles of financial services regulation or the licensing process as reflected in ASIC’s strategic objectives.
 ASIC has five approaches to implementing its Innovation Hub initiative:

 - Engagement with the fintech community, including at physical hubs and co-working spaces that have been established for start-up businesses.

 - Streamlined facilitation for new innovative business models which meet our eligibility criteria.

 - This Innovation Hub website, which is a one-stop shop for innovative businesses to access information and services targeted at them.

 - A co-ordinated approach to innovation issues.
 We have established an internal taskforce, which includes senior staff from many teams in ASIC.
 The Innovation Hub Taskforce plays an important co-ordination role in the development of ASIC’s new policy work, including on crowd-sourced equity funding, roboadvice and other innovation initiatives.

-- An external advisory group, known as the Digital Finance Advisory Committee, which helps inform how we focus our efforts in this area.
-The members of DFAC are drawn from a cross-section of the fintech community, as well as academia and consumer backgrounds.
+- An external advisory group, known as the Digital Finance Advisory Panel, which helps inform how we focus our efforts in this area.
+The members of DFAP are drawn from a cross-section of the fintech community, as well as academia and consumer backgrounds.